HWal/ESP8266_HAN_Receive_Web_Relay_Output/README.md

 This program for Arduino has the following functions:
 * Read and decode data from the HAN-port on a Kaifa (MA304H3E 3-phase) smart electricity meter.
 It also reads data from Kaifa 1-phase meter, but this is not tested.
-* Present data on a simple webpage.
+* Present data on a simple webpage, where the ESP8266 contains the webserver.
 * Control two output relays.
 * Send notification to mobile phone via the IFTTT service when the active power exceeds a user defined limit.